 For example, a product company that sells its products online cannot afford a single moment of application failure.
 That would mean a significant loss of revenue and a big increase in irate customers.
 At the same time, the company wants to continually update and enhance its software and services – providing a better customer experience.
-However, every change carries the rest of causing errors in production.
-How do you reduce the risk of error so you can update your application confidently?
-One approach is the canary deployment strategy.
+However, every change carries the risk of causing errors in production.
+Canary deployment reduces that risk.

 In a simple structure the canary deployment has three stages.

 - Plan and Create: The first step involves creating a new canary infrastructure where the latest update is deployed.
 A small amount of traffic is sent to the canary instance, while most users continue to use the baseline instance.

 - Analyze: Once some traffic is diverted to the canary instance, the team collects data: metrics, logs, information from network traffic monitors, results from synthetic transaction monitors – anything that helps determine whether the new canary instance is operating as it should.
 The team then analyzes this data, comparing it to the baseline version.